FarseenBasheer/NodeJs-Learning/README.md

 DELETE - Delete data

 Form action method.
 If we didn't give method in form, GET is used in default.
 Using GET will show the data in the url like ?fname=Farseen.
 So we send using POST.

+Express - It is a framework for nodejs to make node easier.
+We use MVC architecture here.
+We also have a module express generator which we will use later which separates the module and make it MVC.
+It is not from core library so we have to install it separately like this.
+To install express,
+npm install express